tyyoonlab-snu/PPI-Landscape-2025/README.md

 **MATLAB pipeline**:
 - MATLAB R2024b (tested) with the Image Processing Toolbox
 - Likely compatible with earlier versions (R2021a+) since no R2024b-specific features are used, but this has not been independently verified
-- Image Processing Toolbox

 ### Tested environment

 The Python pipeline has been developed and tested **exclusively on Google Colab** (the default free-tier runtime, Linux backend with the standard pre-installed Python 3 environment).
 We have not independently verified the pipeline on other operating systems.

-Because the dependencies (`numpy`, `pandas`, `scikit-learn`, `umap-learn`, `numba`, `matplotlib`, `seaborn`) are all cross-platform Python packages, the pipeline is expected to run on any standard Python 3 environment (Linux, macOS, Windows) with `requirements.txt` installed.
+Because the dependencies are all cross-platform Python packages, the pipeline is expected to run on any standard Python 3 environment (Linux, macOS, Windows) with `requirements.txt` installed.
 Users wishing to run the code locally are welcome to do so, but should be aware that the exact pinned versions of `umap-learn` and `numba` may interact differently with their local Python and BLAS libraries. **For maximum reproducibility, we recommend running the Python pipeline on Google Colab.**

 The MATLAB pipeline has been developed and tested on:
 - **MATLAB R2024b** with the Image Processing Toolbox

 ### Hardware requirements

 **Non-standard hardware is not required.** The Python pipeline was developed and tested on the **default Google Colab free-tier runtime** (no GPU/TPU allocation; standard CPU instance with ~12 GB RAM).
-All steps — physicochemical vectorization, densMAP embedding, KMeans clustering, and Ridge regression — run on CPU within this default environment.
+All steps — physicochemical vectorization, densMAP embedding, clustering, topographical classification, surface rendering, and Ridge regression — run on CPU within this default environment.

 For users running locally:
 - A standard desktop or laptop with **≥ 8 GB RAM** is sufficient for the demo dataset.